MattDorling/todolist/README.md

     php artisan migrate

 Start the local development server

+    npm run dev
     php artisan serve

-You can now access the server at http://localhost:8000
+You can now access the web app at http://localhost:8000